philsaino/getiOS/README.md

 ## Usage:
-1. Drag the folder getiOS on your desktop
+1. Drag the folder getiOS on your desktop (if you have enough space) or external hard-drive (better choice).
-2. Open terminal window and `chmod +x` and drag the .command file you want to use (if you get error try `sudo chmod +x`)
+2. Open terminal window and `cd` and drag the folder getiOS.
-3. Double click on the .command file you have chosen
+3. Drag the .command file you choose.

 You will see a terminal window and the download will begin.
 All firmwares available on the server will be downloaded.